toethan777/To-CNS-Lab-2023/README.md

 If I wanted to go further, I would type ```vagrant up``` to start the machine and ```vagrant ssh``` to enter.
 If I was done, I type ```exit``` in the virtual box command line and ```vagrant destroy``` to terminate the machine.

-*For Windows in particular, I have opened GitBash into `C:\Virtual Machines\DebianVagrant` and did steps 2-4.
+*For Windows in particular, I have opened GitBash into `C:\Virtual Machines\DebianVagrant` and did steps 2-4 to create the binaries.